Search

 NRST 1510: Nursing Assistant (4 credits)

-A certified nursing assistant is an individual who has successfully completed an approved training program and has passed the state certification examination.
-As a CNA, you will work under the supervision of nurses and other licensed healthcare professionals to provide basic care to patients in a variety of settings.
-Nursing assistants are the primary caregivers in meeting the day-to-day needs of patients, and play a significant role in relaying information about the condition of patients to members of the healthcare team.
+A Certified Nursing Assistant is an individual who has successfully completed an approved training program and has passed the state certification examination.
+As a CNA, you will work under the supervision of a registered nurse or other licensed health professional to provide basic care to patients in a variety of settings.
+Nursing assistants are the primary caregivers in meeting the day-to-day needs of patients and play a significant role in relaying information about the condition of patients to members of the healthcare team.

-This course is taught in a blended format that includes online activities combined with hands-on skills practice in the campus lab followed by direct patient care in a clinical setting under the supervision of an instructor.
-At times, the clinical agency that provides training opportunities will offer employment to students who demonstrate ability.
-The Central Wyoming College nursing program follows the requirements established by our clinical partners.
-Prior to the first clinical day, students must provide certain immunization records and submit to a criminal background check and urine drug screen.
+This course combines online activities with hands-on skills practice in the campus lab, followed by 36 hours of direct patient care in a clinical setting under the supervision of an instructor.
+At times the clinical agency that provides training opportunities will offer employment to students who demonstrate ability.

-Students who complete the course are eligible to test for state certification.
-The certification examination is conducted monthly at various test sites throughout the state.
-Your instructor will provide you with application and fee information.
+Students who complete the course qualify to test for state certification.
+The certification exam is conducted monthly at various test sites throughout the state and is composed of a computerized knowledge exam and a skills demonstration test.
+Your instructor will review the application process and fee information.
 Successful completion of the nursing assistant course does not guarantee certification.

 NRST 1550: Certified Nursing Assistant II (2 credits)